jondot/pcwr/README.md

 In which you always ask: _is this thing I'm using thread-safe?_

-* Ensuring that ruby itself is thread safe (things like constructing objects via `new`, for example).
+* Ensuring that ruby itself is thread safe (under the hood).
 This is guaranteed for you within JRuby, by the JRuby team.

 * Ensuring that 3rd party libraries are thread safe.
 This you'll have to find out by yourself, although most major web frameworks and gems are thread safe already by now.
 I personally like to double-check by going over the code.